BP to stick with trading business despite losses

 Brian Gilvary told reporters that BP was not worried by its returns from trading.

-"There is nothing in the underlying (picture) that gives us any cause for concern," he added.

-Gilvary gave no details of the trading losses or explain why they had occurred, but said they reflected "the volatility we are seeing".
-He said the company's overall results had suffered from sharp falls in international oil prices.
+Gilvary gave no details of the trading losses or explain why they had occurred, but did say the company's overall results had suffered from sharp falls in international oil prices.

-BP said in its quarterly results statement on Tuesday that the company's "supply and trading contribution has been significantly weaker during the first half compared with a year ago, resulting in a loss for the half year".
+BP's quarterly statement said on Tuesday that the company's "supply and trading contribution has been significantly weaker during the first half compared with a year ago, resulting in a loss for the half year".

-The company delivered the worst of a poor set of quarterly results among top oil companies, slashing $5 billion off the value of U.S. assets and undershooting expectations with its operating result.
+The British oil company on Tuesday delivered the worst of a poor set of quarterly results among top oil companies, slashing $5 billion off the value of U.S. assets and undershooting expectations with its operating result.

 (Reporting by Christopher Johnson; Editing by Greg Mahlich)